wendahere/JAWS/path/to/Sean.md

 # Week 17
 I did soldering of the power circuit this week and have finished it!
 I tested out the circuit and it functioned well.
 It charges the batteries and it also outputs 8V!
-I need to make some modifications to the power circuit as I feel that there would be problems with the charging and also have other i
+I need to make some modifications to the power circuit as I feel that there would be problems with the switching of the active and chaging modes as when connected to the L298N, it would still output 12V no matter how much I toggled the switch.
+This would get to a big problem in the future

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTc1MTY5NjEsMTYwNTc4MTgwMSwtOD
+eyJoaXN0b3J5IjpbMTEwNzk3ODI0MywxNjA1NzgxODAxLC04MT
-EyNjk2NzY0LDUzMTI3NjQ4OCwtMTgxMzcwMzI0MiwtNTY0NTQz
+I2OTY3NjQsNTMxMjc2NDg4LC0xODEzNzAzMjQyLC01NjQ1NDM3
-NzksMTE1ODMyMTk3NSwtMTI0MzQxMDQyNCwtMTM5Njk1ODMwOS
+OSwxMTU4MzIxOTc1LC0xMjQzNDEwNDI0LC0xMzk2OTU4MzA5LC
-wtMTE3MjE4NDgxOSwtMTc2ODk5OTU3MiwtNDI3NTc3NDM5LDky
+0xMTcyMTg0ODE5LC0xNzY4OTk5NTcyLC00Mjc1Nzc0MzksOTI2
-NjU2NTI4MywtNTk3Mjc4ODYzLDEyNjU1NDk5MzYsNzMxODkwNz
+NTY1MjgzLC01OTcyNzg4NjMsMTI2NTU0OTkzNiw3MzE4OTA3OT
-k4LC0xNzEzODgyOTM3LC00OTE2ODkwNTksLTY5MTU4NTk5OSwx
+gsLTE3MTM4ODI5MzcsLTQ5MTY4OTA1OSwtNjkxNTg1OTk5LDEy
-Mjk3MzYxNDk3XX0=
+OTczNjE0OTddfQ==
 -->